AnneSRz/Professional_Porfolio/Notes_Personnelles.md

 # Notes Personnels

 ### Initial Set-Up

+Make sure Node.js is installed nad added to system PATH variables

 1. Open the terminal and type  : npm create vite@latest
 2. Name the profect
-3. Set the project framework to : JaReactvaScript
+3. Set the project framework to : React
 4. Set the project variant to JavaScript
 5. Run the project with :